SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-16-monogame-goes-portable.markdown

 ## 2. The single source of truth

-Portable libraries address one of the biggest headaches in multi-platform solutions because of the one simple truth, they are all different.&nbsp; Each platform has its own way of doing things that are generally incompatible with the next.
+Portable libraries address one of the biggest headaches in multi-platform solutions because of the one simple truth, they are all different.
+Each platform has its own way of doing things that are generally incompatible with the next.

-Now I will be completely honest, portable libraries alone will not save you here but what they can do is make the job a lot easier and how you exactly what is compatible between ALL of your supported platforms and more importantly what is NOT.&nbsp; Try and put in something or reference a library that isn’t compatible with all platforms and you will just get compilation errors.
+Now I will be completely honest, portable libraries alone will not save you here but what they can do is make the job a lot easier and how you exactly what is compatible between ALL of your supported platforms and more importantly what is NOT.
+Try and put in something or reference a library that isn’t compatible with all platforms and you will just get compilation errors.

 This ensures you put platform specific code in with a platform and central stuff in one place.